thewca/wca-regulations/wca-regulations-2012.md

 - A3) Inspection:
   - A3a) The competitor may inspect the puzzle at the beginning of each attempt.
     - A3a1) The competitor is allotted a maximum of 15 seconds to inspect the puzzle and start the solve.
-  - A3b) Before the competitor starts the attempt, the judge resets the timer and, where applicable, the stopwatch.
+  - A3b) Before the competitor starts the attempt, the judge resets the timer and, where applicable, the stopwatch.[NOTE: If seen many competitors take the cube cover and move it to their preferred location on the mat during this phase.
+Is this allowed?
+Either way, it should be made explicit I think.]
     - A3b1) When the judge believes the competitor is ready, he asks "READY?".
 The competitor must be ready to start the attempt within one minute of being called.
 Penalty: disqualification of the attempt (DNF), at the discretion of the judge.
     - A3b2) When the competitor confirms his readiness, the judge uncovers the puzzle.
 If the attempt requires a stopwatch, the judge starts it at the same time.
   - A3c) The competitor may pick up the puzzle during inspection.